 Amount Per Serving: Calories: 121Total Fat: 2gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 72mgSodium: 555mgCarbohydrates: 4gFiber: 0gSugar: 0gProtein: 20g

 - 2 cups Fat-Free Greek Yogurt, Fage Brand

 - 1/4 cup Skim Milk or Unsweetened Cashew Milk

 - 6 tbsp Sweet Relish, No sugar added

 - 2 tsp Kosher Salt

-- Mix this all together, and let it sit in the fridge (covered) for at least an hour, but preferably overnight.
+- Let it sit in the fridge (covered) for at least an hour, but preferably overnight.

 Use chopped kosher dill pickles as a replacement if you can't find no sugar relish